Complex length of short curves and Minimal Fibration in hyperbolic $3$-Manifolds fibering over the circle: Applications

 \subsection{Multiplicity of {\ms}s in {\qfm}s}

-Recall that the helicoid $\Hscr_a$ in $\H^3$, where $a = |\theta|/\ell$, is globally unstable when the {\cl} of the curve $\gamma \subset \Mscr$ satisfies conditions in Theorem ~\ref{main1}, where $\Mscr$ is a {\qfm}.
-One would expect multiple {\ms}s around $\gamma$.
+When the {\cl} of the curve $\gamma \subset \Mscr$ satisfies the conditions in Theorem ~\ref{main1}, where $\Mscr$ is a {\qfm}, one would expect multiple {\ms}s around $\gamma$.
 This indeed the case, for instance, in Figure 3 below.
 This is because there exist two closed incompressible surfaces $S_1$ and $S_2$ in $\Mscr\backslash\gamma$ which are not isotopic to each other.
 Applying Theorem ~\ref{main3}, we produce two {\la} surfaces $T_1$ and $T_2$ that are not isotopic.